Distributions of unramified extensions of global fields: Introduction

 \end{conjecture}

+We are vague about the method of counting fields so as to separate the question of the distribution of $\bGal ( K^{ \operatorname{un}, \abs{\Gamma}'} / K)$, from the separate interesting question of under which methods of counting field extensions does one avoid ever having a fixed non-trivial subextension occurring in a positive proportion of fields.
+Only under such counting methods do we expect to obtain the distributional results of $\bGal ( K^{ \operatorname{un}, \abs{\Gamma}'} / K)$ conjectured above.
+See \cite[Section 6]{Bartel2020} for an example of how a positive proportion of fields containing a fixed subfield can violate even the Cohen-Lenstra-Martinet heuristics for class group distributions, and \cite{Koymans2023a,Wang2025} for more examples of the fixed subfield issue.
+See \cite[Section 1.4]{Wang2025} and \cite{Gundlach2022} for suggestions of general ways to count fields to avoid this issue, though for any specific $\Gamma$ there may be many such possible ways to count $\Gamma$-extensions.

-Now we explain how these moments determine a distribution.
+Now we explain how the moments in Conjecture~\ref{intro-moments-conjecture} determine a distribution.
 We first define the space our distributions will be on.
-We say a profinite $n$-oriented $\Gamma$-group is \emph{small} if it is has finitely many open subgroups of each index, i.e if the underlying profinite group is small in the classical sense.
+We say a profinite $n$-oriented $\Gamma$-group is \emph{small} if it has finitely many open subgroups of each index, i.e if the underlying profinite group is small in the classical sense.

 A \emph{level} $\cL$ (of the category of finite $\Gamma$-groups) is a finitely generated formation of finite $\Gamma$-groups (a \emph{formation} is a set of isomorphism classes of $\Gamma$-groups closed under taking quotients and finite subdirect products).
 For example, the group $\Z/p\Z$ (with trivial action) generates the level of elementary abelian $p$-groups with trivial $\Gamma$-action.